frankelavsky/academic_homepage/_posts/2025-03-29-data-experiences.md

 So sure, Shirley's definition can be the one we use.
 She likely has a large enough readership and is respected well enough that this is probably going to be where we mark the watershed moment for our field and offer credit.
 I'm actually 100% okay with that.

-But it feels important to me to really impress on the community that the reason **we've *already* been using this term and why this term *actually matters* is because of *inclusion***.
+But it feels important to me to really impress on the community that the reason **we've *already* been using this term is because of the inclusion of people with disabilities**.
 In Shirley's blog, she writes that the term is "inclusive" because is definitionally or semantically inclusive (it applies to visualizations, sonificiations, physicalizations, etc).
+She also writes extensively (in the whole first half of the blog) that the point is about inclusion.
+So, I'm sure she'd agree with me when I say that I just don't want us to forget people with disabilities in all of this.

+Explicitly naming who has been excluded *and why*, really matters.
+And I felt compelled to write this blog just as a reminder, in case we forget (because we are often forgotten).

 <!-- > I would argue, as people who came before me (like Lean) have already argued: data experiences are "inclusive" because they include more *people* and not just more definitions. -->

-And to be clear: Shirley also points out (in the whole first section of her piece) that the point of all of this is to be more inclusive.
+And to be clear: Shirley *clearly* points out (in the whole first section of her piece) that the point of all of this is to be more inclusive.
 Our community is growing.
 We have a bigger tent now.

 **But why isn't there any mention of "disability" or people with disabilities?** And why is the only mention of "accessibility" really just the broad use of the term (not specifically about the field of accessibility as it centers on people with disabilities)?